Takeaways from Kamala Harris’ CNN town hall

 By Eric Bradner, Gregory Krieg, Arit John and Daniel Strauss, CNN

-(CNN) — Vice President Kamala Harris told a Pennsylvania crowd at CNN’s town hall Wednesday night that she considers Republican rival Donald Trump a fascist.
+(CNN) — Over and over, Vice President Kamala Harris argued at a CNN town hall Wednesday night that Republican rival Donald Trump is “unstable” and “unfit to serve.”

-Harris also pitched her economic plan, argued her presidency wouldn’t be a continuation of Joe Biden’s administration and condemned Trump for his role in thwarting a bipartisan border security bill in front of a Pennsylvania crowd of undecided but persuadable voters.
+The Democratic nominee’s message in the closing weeks 2024 presidential race is squarely focused on warning Americans – particularly undecided independents and moderate Republicans – that Trump poses a threat to the nation’s core principles.

-The town hall comes 13 days from Election Night, with Trump and Harris locked in a tight battle for the Great Lakes swing states of Michigan, Pennsylvania and Wisconsin, and the Sun Belt battlegrounds of Arizona, Georgia, Nevada and North Carolina.
+She pointed repeatedly to former senior military figures in Trump’s administration who have called him a fascist and claimed the former president spoke glowingly of the loyalty of Hitler’s Nazi generals.
+She also raised concern over his comments about turning the military against “enemies within.”

 Yes, Harris thinks Trump is a fascist